 “Accompaniment is at the heart of JRS,” said Br Schöpf.
 “I am grateful and excited to further develop this mission together with so many extremely dedicated and competent colleagues in a harshening context.
 We are called to share the lives of our forcibly displaced sisters and brothers who invite us to enter into just relationships and discover our shared humanity.
 This is how we can be meaningful.”

-Br Schöpf will continue to work alongside outgoing International Director Fr Smolich and JRS Senior Leadership Team for the next months to ensure a smooth transition.
+Br Schöpf has worked alongside outgoing International Director Fr Smolich and JRS Senior Leadership Team to ensure a smooth transition.
 “I am very grateful Michael will be leading JRS, the largest global ministry in the Society of Jesus,” said Fr Smolich.
-“He’s the right person for the job, and I look forward to working with him during our months of transition.”
+“He’s the right person for the job.
+It has been a pleasure to work with him during these months of transition.”

 Hailing from Germany, Br Schöpf joined the Society of Jesus in 1989 and graduated in 1993 from the Munich School of Philosophy.
 In Germany, he was the chairman of the Advisory Board of MISEREOR, the agency of the German Catholic Bishops Conference for development cooperation, and an advisor to the Migration Commission of the German Bishops Conference.
 He was responsible for the development of projects and partnerships at Jesuiten Weltweit, the work of the German Jesuits for international solidarity.
 He also taught courses in migration studies and served as a guest lecturer at various universities in Würzburg, Munich and Vienna.